Éric Molina: Professional career

-On November 4, 2017, Molina, ranked #12 by the WBC at heavyweight, faced WBO #3, WBC #6 and IBF #7 Dominik Breazeale.
+On November 4, 2017, Molina, ranked #12 by the WBC at heavyweight, faced WBO #3, WBC #6 and IBF #7 Dominic Breazeale.
 In the eighth round, Breazeale caught Molina with a right hand to Molina's side of his head, which prompted Molina to take a knee.
 Molina managed to beat the count, but didn't look fit enough to continue.
 Despite making it to the end of the round, Molina's corner decided to stop the fight.